1.155 FAQ-804 How to troubleshoot exporting PDF problems

 When copying and pasting Origin graph into Microsoft Word as enhanced metafile, and subsequently creating a PDF using add-in tool Acrobat PDF-Maker sometimes you may notice that the clipping of data is broken.
 To fix it, before copying Origin graph to Word you will need to firstly set system variable @GDIP=0 and then rerun Origin as administrator to open the project file.
 After that when you copy and paste graph into Word and make PDF using PDF-Maker again, the clipping will be kept.

-To set system variable @GDIP = 0 in future Origin sessions, you can go to menu Tools: System Variables to open the Set System Variables Dialog.
+To set system variable @GDIP = 0 in future Origin sessions, you can go to menu Preferences: System Variables to open the Set System Variables Dialog.
 Then input "GDIP" without "@" in the Variable column and enter 0 in Value column.

 Note that when you set @GDIP=0, the anti-aliasing effect will be turned off.
 Therefore if you want to enable the anti-aliasing effect, you can reset the value of @GDIP=1 in System Variables dialog.